The Ultimate Guide to Watch Case Shapes

 Round Watches

 There are many reasons why most watches are round.
-It’s easy to read the time in a circular way because watch hands move in a circle.
-The gears and wheels that power the movement are round, so they easily nestle in a round shape.
-Also, wristwatches are miniature pocket watches, which are miniature clocks that historically were round.
-Patek Philippe makes many of the most classic round watches.
+Because dial hands move in a circle, it’s complementary to read time circularly.
+Also, the gears and wheels that power a watch’s movement are round, so they easily nestle in a round shape.
+Historically, wristwatches evolved from pocket watches, which were designed to be miniature clocks that traditionally were round.
+Most sports watches are round, and Patek Philippe’s Calatrava is one of the most classic round dress watches.
+There are even brands that mostly make watches with round cases, like Rolex

 Rectangular Watches